Materials Science and Engineering

-The Department of Materials Science and Engineering at The Ohio State University (OSU) invites applications for a tenure-track position in the area of functional materials for energy storage and harvesting.
-Appointment will be at the assistant and associate professor level depending on the qualifications and experience of the selected candidates.
+The Department of Materials Science and Engineering at The Ohio State University (OSU) invites applications for a tenure track position in the areas of joining of advanced materials.
+Appointment will be at the assistant or associate professor levels depending on the qualifications and experience of the selected candidate.
 This position is partially funded by the OSU Discovery Themes, a significant faculty hiring investment in key thematic areas in which the university can build on its culture of academic collaboration to make a global impact.

 We seek individuals who are ardent discoverers and passionate teachers and mentors, with demonstrated records of scholarship, collaboration, and evidence or promise for interdisciplinary leadership in an academic and/or R&D environment.
 Candidates must have an exceptional record of research accomplishment, strong evidence or promise for outstanding mentorship and teaching, and a clear potential for future contributions and leadership.
 A doctoral degree in materials science and engineering or in a related field appropriate to the scope of the position of interest is required.
 The successful candidate will be expected to develop and sustain active sponsored research programs, teach core undergraduate and/or graduate courses, and develop new graduate courses related to their research expertise.
 The candidate should have experience developing or working in interdisciplinary research teams and experience mentoring members of underrepresented groups.
 The anticipated start date is August 2016.
 Screening of applicants will begin immediately and will continue until the positions are filled.

 Interested candidates should submit a complete curriculum vitae, separate 2-3 page statements of research and teaching goals, and the names, postal addresses, and e-mail addresses of four references electronically.
-Applications should be submitted to: Solid state materials for energy conversion and storage: email@example.com
+Applications should be submitted to the appropriate email address as indicated: Joining of advanced materials: firstname.lastname@example.org

 Commitment to Diversity and Inclusion